 If you would like to go beyond the probable yes or no answer, and look at the reasons why you got that answer, you could look up the actual card meaning for additional feedback, to treat that as an extra comment or piece of advice, referring to this very basic key below.

-Playing Card Meanings
+Playing Card Suits

 - Hearts (Cups) = emotions, health, offers, invitations, friendship.